The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Introduction

 This theorem implies that for $V$ divergence-free and tangent to the boundary, the curl operator acts as a left inverse to the Biot-Savart operator.
 These vector fields are the only ones for which $BS$ inverts curl, as we show in Proposition~\ref{inverts}.
 Any such $V$ in this space that is also an eigenfield of $BS$ must furthermore be an eigenfield of curl, with reciprocal eigenvalue, i.e., if $BS(V)=\lambda V$, then $\curl{V}=(1 / \lambda) V$.

-Also in section~\ref{sec:properties}, we show that $BS$ is a self-adjoint operator.
-We describe its image and find its kernel. \begin{thm42} The kernel of the Biot-Savart operator on $\Omega$ is precisely the subspace of gradients that are always orthogonal to the boundary $\partial \Omega$. \end{thm42}
+Also in section~\ref{sec:properties}, we prove that $BS$ is a self-adjoint operator.
+We describe its image and show that its kernel is precisely the subspace of gradients that are always orthogonal to the boundary $\partial \Omega$.
+We conclude the section by showing that we may define $BS$ on a larger Hilbert space of vector fields. \begin{thm49} The Biot-Savart operator $BS:\VF(\Omega) \rightarrow \VF(\Omega)$ is bounded in the $L^2$ norm.
+Thus it extends to an operator $BS:\overline{\VF}(\Omega) \rightarrow \overline{\VF}(\Omega)$ defined on the $L^2$ completion of this space; this operator is compact.
+Consequently, the helicity of vector fields is a bounded functional, $H:\VF(\Omega) \rightarrow \R$ .
+In particular,